sanjothebay/jc_react_portfolio/README.md

 ### Updated Portfolio

-Your updated site should still have all of the content it previously had:
+   Updated site should still have all of the content it previously had:

 * Your name